cksystemsteaching/selfie/README.md

 ./grader/self.py threadsafe-malloc
 ```

 In selfie, `malloc` is implemented by a bump pointer allocator that is actually written in machine code emitted by the procedure `emit_malloc`.
 The implementation is not thread-safe because the bump pointer stored in a hidden global variable called `_bump` is read, modified, and written non-atomically creating a race condition on `_bump`.
-The exercise involves implementing support of the `lr.d` and `sc.d` instructions in the `mipster` emulator, and then using the instructions in the machine code implementation of `malloc`.
+This means that multiple threads invoking `malloc` could in fact receive the same memory block rather than separate memory blocks for each invocation of `malloc`.
+The exercise involves implementing support of the `lr.d` and `sc.d` instructions in the `mipster` emulator, and then using the instructions in the machine code implementation of `malloc` to remove the race condition.
 Hint: the above code that implements `x = x + 1` with `lr.d` and `sc.d` instructions is very close to what a thread-safe bump pointer allocator does.

+> Concurrent data structures

+Numerical calculations involving a single integer such as the value of the shared variable `x` in the assignment `x = x + 1` only require coordinating access of a single machine word in memory to avoid any race conditions.
+However, operations on composite data structures in shared memory may create race conditions that are considerably more complex.
+For example, imagine a list in shared memory where list elements can be added and removed at either end of the list, concurrently by multiple threads.
+This is called a *concurrent queue*.
+In this case, there are two shared pointers involved called the *head* and the *tail* pointer.
+Coordinating access to both pointers can easily be done by using a lock around any insertion and removal code.
+However, we may also use atomic instructions instead.

 > Lock-free data structures

+The first algorithm to do so is known as the *Michael-Scott (MS) Queue* named after computer scientists Maged Michael and Michael Scott.
+The MS Queue is a prominent example of a *lock-free data structure*.
+The algorithm is considerably more complex than a lock-based implementation but usually performs better.
+In the meantime, many other lock-free data structures have been developed, often involving even more, sometimes mindblowing complexity.
+For simplicity, we focus in the final exercise on a concurrent data structure that is a special case of the MS Queue without a tail pointer called *Treiber* stack:

 ```bash
 ./grader/self.py treiber-stack
 ```

 ...ABA problem if we were to use CAS

-...linearizability

 ...multi-core scalability